Making A Difference in Our County

 - Bird feeders - 75% learned about new birds and building recycled bird feeders.

 Family and Consumer Sciences

 Bartow County Family and Consumer Sciences continues to support the community with health, food safety and nutrition initiatives.
 UGA Supplemental Nutrition Assistance Program Education (SNAP-Ed) offers Food Talk nutrition education classes to enhance healthy eating behaviors including food resource management, food safety, food preparation, healthy weight management and physical activity.
-In 2019, 188 low-income participants enrolled in the UGA SNAP-Ed Food Talk and Food Talk: Better U programs, while 51 participants enrolled in the Food Talk: Farmers Market program in Bartow County.
-One student said, “I learned that by taking my time to focus on what I put in my body, I can prolong my life.”
-In 2019, Bartow County began to expand their reach and conducted classes in surrounding counties including Polk, Gordon and Floyd.
+In the beginning of 2020, 116 SNAP eligible participants enrolled in the UGA SNAP-Ed Food Talk and Food Talk: Better U programs, while 125 participants enrolled in the Food Talk: Farmers Market program in Bartow County.
+There were also several outreach opportunities presented throughout the year of 2020, where over 450 potential participants were targeted via materials provided from the SNAP program to various facilities in Bartow County.
+Also in 2020, Bartow County continued to expand their reach by offering virtual classes despite the challenges from COVID-19.